Adam Kierat

 Katowice

 Managed production, staging, and development environments across enterprise middleware.
-Led migration of customer applications from on-premise infrastructure to ING Private Cloud.
+Led migration of customer applications from on-premise to ING Private Cloud.
+Transitioned to Beesafe to architect a greenfield cloud platform.

-- + Migrated customer applications from on-premise to ING Private Cloud
+- + Led migration of customer applications from on-premise infrastructure to ING Private Cloud, ensuring zero-downtime transitions

-- + Built and maintained Azure Pipelines for CI/CD automation
+- + Built and maintained CI/CD pipelines in Azure Pipelines for automated build, test, and deployment workflows

 Junior Linux Administrator @ Kyndryl